"Build your confidence before you speak, girlfriend!" I warned quietly.

 Now, I want you to meet Julia.

-Julia is president of a high-powered regional organization.
+Julia is president of a high-level regional organization.
 She organized a mean campaign that left her opponents coughing in the dust.
 And now she is in the big league.

 Before the presidential chair could get used to her expansive rear end, she had four invitations to speak!